-An important design aspect that distinguishes Org-mode from for example Planner/Muse is that it encougages to store every piece of information only once.
+An important design aspect that distinguishes Org-mode from for example Planner/Muse is that it encourages to store every piece of information only once.
 In Planner, you have project pages, day pages and possibly other files, duplicating some information such as tasks.
 In Org-mode, you only have notes files.
 In your notes you mark entries as tasks, label them with tags and timestamps.
 All necessary lists like a schedule for the day, the agenda for a meeting, tasks lists selected by tags etc are created dynamically when you need them.

 Org-mode keeps simple things simple.
 When first fired up, it should feel like a straightforward, easy to use outliner.
 Complexity is not imposed, but a large amount of functionality is available when you need it.
-Org-mode can be used on different levels and in different ways, for example:
+Org-mode can be used on different levels and in different ways, for example as:

-- as an outline extension with visibility cycling and structure editing - as an ASCII system and table editor for taking structured notes - as an ASCII table editor with spreadsheet-like capabilities - as a TODO list editor - as a full agenda and planner with deadlines and work scheduling - as an environment to implement David Allen's GTD system - as a simple hypertext system, with HTML export - as a publishing tool to create a set of interlinked webpages
+- outline extension with visibility cycling and structure editing - ASCII system and table editor for taking structured notes - ASCII table editor with spreadsheet-like capabilities - TODO list editor - full agenda and planner with deadlines and work scheduling - environment to implement David Allen's GTD system - simple hypertext system, with HTML export - publishing tool to create a set of interlinked webpages

-Org-mode's automatic, context sensitive table editor can be integrated into any major mode by activating the minor Orgtbl-mode.
+Org-mode's automatic, context sensitive table editor with spreadsheet capabilities can be integrated into any major mode by activating the minor Orgtbl-mode.
+Using a translation step, it can be used to maintain tables in arbitray file types, for example in LaTeX.